Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

         in order to prioritize the definition (prevents scrolling down)
     - switching between definitions is done through the `<`, `>` and `menu` buttons

+TODO (move this to setup actually)

+- android:
+    - may have to uncomment @import statement
+    - may have to adjust pitch accent for their device:
+        ```
+        .android {
+          --pa-overline-height-above-text: 0.2em;
+        }
+        ```

 ---